-PCWG Process
+1.15.2.5 PCWG Process

-The PCWG process will initially apply only to approved Applicable Projects that are 300 kV and above.
+The Project Cost Working Group (PCWG) process will initially apply only to approved Applicable Projects that are 300 kV and above.
 Once the process is refined and working well, it will be expanded to include all approved Applicable Projects that are 100 kV and above.

 The DTO shall immediately provide all relevant data and information to: